naschidaniel/spatialMOS/README.md

 ## Usage

-A list for spatialMOSv2 implemented invoke commands:
+A list for spatialMOS implemented invoke commands:

 ```
 ./task.py